Nagen Saikia

 Nagen Saikia (born 11 February 1939) is an Indian writer.
-He was formerly a professor of Dibrugarh University.
-Saikia had also been a member of the Rajya Sabha from 1986-1992 and was the vice-chairman of the Upper House from 1990-1992.
+He was formerly a professor at Dibrugarh University.
+Saikia had also been a member of the Rajya Sabha from 1986 to 1992 and was the vice-chairman of the Upper House from 1990 to 1992.
 Saikia started his career as a teacher and went on to serve in different reputed institutions in various categories.
 He also delivered lectures on various topics about Assamese literature, including in the US and England.
-He has published numerous literary essays, short stories, novels, books and articles, to his credit.
+He has published numerous literary essays, short stories, novels, books and articles to his credit.
 Saikia was conferred with the Sahitya Akademi award in 1997 for his short stories collection Andharat Nizar Mukh and was honoured by the Mohan Chandra Sahitya Sabha in 1980 for Chinta aru Charcha.
 He was conferred the Fellow of Sahitya Akademi, the highest honour conferred by the prestigious Literary body of the Nation, the Sahitya Akademi on the most distinguished Indian writers.

 Early life

-Saikia was born in 1939 Hatiakhowa to Umaram Saikia and Hemaprabha Saikia, Golaghat district of Assam.
-He belongs to the Chutia community residing in Upper Assam.
-He started his primary education in Borkathoni L.P. school and later went to Kakodonga M.E.
+Saikia was born in 1939 in Hatiakhowa to Umaram Saikia and Hemaprabha Saikia, in the Golaghat district of Assam.
+He started his primary education in Borkathoni L.P.
+School and later went to Kakodonga M.E.
 School.
-He passed his matriculation from Dhekial H. E. School in 1957 securing first division.
-In 1959 he passed his I. A. (Higher Secondary) from Jagannath Barooah College, Jorhat.
+He passed his matriculation from Dhekial H. E. School in 1957, securing first division.
+In 1959, he passed his I. A. (Higher Secondary) from Jagannath Barooah College, Jorhat.
 He was graduated from Debraj Roy College, Golaghat in 1961.
 He had done his Post- Graduation in Assamese (Literature) from Gauhati University, Guwahati in 1964.
 He did his Ph.
 D. from Dibrugarh University in 1982 under the supervision of Mahendra Borah for his thesis A Critical Study of the Social and Intellectual Background of Modern Assamese Literature 1826-1903.

 Career

 Nagen Saikia started his professional career as a teacher in Hatiakhowa H.E.
 School and Dhekial H. E. School from 1959 to 1965.
 He served as an Assistant Editor in Asom Batori in 1965.
-From 1965 to 1971 Nagen Saikia served as a lecturer in Assamese in the Diphu Government College, Jorhat College and the Devicharan Barua Girls' College.
-In 1972 he joined as a lecturer in the department of Assamese in Dibrugarh University and continued till 1986.
-During this period he also served as a Secretary of the Co- Ordination Committee for publication of Text books in Assamese, Dibrugarh University.
+From 1965 to 1971, Nagen Saikia served as a lecturer in Assamese in the Diphu Government College, Jorhat College and the Devicharan Barua Girls' College.
+In 1972, he joined as a lecturer in the Department of Assamese in Dibrugarh University and continued till 1986.
+During this period, he also served as a Secretary of the Co-ordination Committee for publication of textbooks in Assamese at Dibrugarh University.
 Saikia had also been a member of the Rajya Sabha from 1986-1992 and was the vice-chairman of the Upper House from 1990-1992.

-In 1992 Saikia joined as Professor of the Lakshminath Bezbaroa chair in the department of Assamese in Dibrugarh University.
+In 1992, Saikia joined as Professor of the Lakshminath Bezbaroa Chair in the Department of Assamese in Dibrugarh University.
 He was an editor of Natun Dainik, an Assamese daily in 2003 and Amar Asom in 2004-06.